R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 # Get Started

-<br>Before selecting the architecture for your application and system, we recommend that you can start with a rough search of possible platforms from the [Home](https://r300-ai.github.io/ITRI-AI-Hub/) page.
+<br>Before selecting the architecture for your application and system, we recommend that you can start with a rough search of possible embedded platforms from the [Home](https://r300-ai.github.io/ITRI-AI-Hub/) page.
 Then, you can conduct a detailed conceptual review of these systems.

 <div style="margin-left: 20px;">
 <br>If you have not previously installed the Configuration Tool, please follow the instructions below to install it on the host.